 Listen to the audio version of this article:

 Our work to better understand family system needs and therapy goals is imperative if we’re going to reach long-term recovery for that individual.
 Recovery always connects back to this concept of attachments and the close attachment patterns of the family will make or break someone’s healing from addiction.
-There is a big difference between support and enabling and this article will look deeper into these core topics.
+There is a big difference between support vs enabling and this article will look deeper into these core topics.

 By definition, support is a verb with meanings such as:

 Both of these phrases seem appropriate for our purposes when discussing support within a family system.
-The concept of holding up seems very accurate for our people just as giving assistance to is a common theme.
+The concept of holding up seems very accurate for our people just as giving assistance is also a common theme.
 Interestingly, the most intriguing part of this definition is quite subtle – the phrase ‘bear all or part of the weight.’
 There is an infinite difference between holding up ‘all’ compared to ‘part’ of someone.

 Families who support poorly have good intentions, but seem to struggle with the spectrum component.
 How much support is the right amount to foster lasting health change?
 How much support is too much, such that it discourages the addicted individual from making changes and strides of their own?
 A simple answer for this is to provide assistance to someone for something that person can’t do for themselves.
 There is a large difference between the words can’t and won’t!